zrajm/baremark/README.md

 [Rolling Your Own]: #rolling-your-own
 ### Rolling Your Own

+When inserting new rules, you generally should avoid putting them first and last in the existing ruleset.
+This is because the first four rules, and the very last rule have very specific tasks.

+* The *first four rules* normalize whitespace and escape characters in different ways (that is, protect them from additional processing, as is expected with backslash escapes `\X`, ` ```CODEBLOCKS``` ` and `` `CODE` ``).
+  – In order to not mess with this, you should insert new rules *after* this.

+* The *last rule* wraps any remaining paragraph-like text chunks in HTML `<p>` tags. – In order to not have to deal with spurious `<p>` tags in your input you most likely want to put your rules before this.

 Line endings are normalized by the first builtin rule of Baremark.
 Normalization strips any trailing spaces and tabs, and make sure all lines end in `\n` (converting any found Windows `\r\n` and old Mac `\r` line endings).